46 Sights in Salvador, Brazil (with Map and Images)

 The Church of Saint Peter of the Clergymen is an 18th-century Roman Catholic church in Salvador, Bahia, Brazil.
 It was constructed by the Brotherhood of Saint Peter in approximately 1709 and was renovated in the 18th and 19th centuries.
 The church was listed as a historic structure by National Institute of Historic and Artistic Heritage (IPHAN) in 1938 and is part of the Historic Center of Salvador UNESCO World Heritage Site.

 Praça da Sé is a public place in the Historic Center of Salvador, capital of the Brazilian state of Bahia.
-It emerged in the 1930s due to the demolition of the old Bahia Cathedral, which gave rise to the name of the square, and some other colonial buildings.
+It emerged in the 1930s due to the demolition of the old Cathedral of Bahia, which gave rise to the name of the square, and some other colonial buildings.
 In the 1950s, it functioned as a bus terminal until the Lapa Terminal was built.

-The Jardim dos Namorados Park is one of the urban parks in the city of Salvador in Bahia, it was created in the late 1960s.
+Parque Jardim dos Namorados is one of the urban parks in the city of Salvador in Bahia, it was created in the late 1960s.
 At the end of the 1990s, the park was reopened and the new project includes an amphitheater, porticoes, murals and sculptures by Bahian artists, sports courts and gym equipment.
-Located in the Pituba neighborhood, near the Costa Azul Park, it was located in front of Jardim dos Namorados Beach.
+Located in the Pituba neighborhood, close to Costa Azul Park, it was implemented in front of Jardim dos Namorados Beach.
 The park has 110,000 square meters with space for cultural events, children's recreation, contemplation and others.
 It has a boardwalk, bike path, jogging, skating and skateboarding tracks, coconut sales kiosks, parking and a station for renting bicycles from Bike Salvador.
 There are usually craft fairs on some weekends, especially in the summer.

 The Sobrado Azulejado, also known as the Sobrado de Azulejos, is a late 19th-century commercial building in Salvador, Bahia, Brazil.
 It is located in the Comércio district on Praça Cayru, a public square, and close to the Mercado Modelo public market.
 The house is entirely glazed in azulejo, a tin-glazed ceramic tile; all of the tiles of the sobrado were manufactured in Portugal.
 The structure was listed as a national heritage site by the National Institute of Historic and Artistic Heritage (IPHAN) in 1969.
 Udo Knoff, a ceramics researcher, called the building "the most azulejo-tiled building" in Bahia.

-Ponta de Humaitá is a Brazilian coastal landfeature located in the neighborhood of Monte Serrat, on the Itapagipe Peninsula, in Salvador, a municipality in the state of Bahia.
-Its name Humaitá comes from the Tupi-Guarani language and means "black stone".
+Ponta de Humaitá is a Brazilian coastal landform located in the neighborhood of Monte Serrat, on the Itapagipe Peninsula, in Salvador, a municipality in the state of Bahia.
+Its name Humaitá comes from Tupi-Guarani and means "black stone".

-The Costa Azul Park was built in 1995 in the neighborhood of the same name in the city of Salvador.
-Located next to the waterfront, on the banks of the Camarajipe River, the area that gave rise to the park was occupied by the ruins of the Costa Azul Club and was the target of demands from the population for the revitalization of the place for approximately two decades.
+Costa Azul Park was built in 1995 in the neighborhood of the same name in the city of Salvador.
+Located along the waterfront, on the banks of the Camarajipe River, the area that gave rise to the park was occupied by the ruins of the Costa Azul Club and was the target for approximately two decades of claims by the population for the revitalization of the place.
 Currently the park is an area focused on sports, leisure and culture.

 The Church of Our Lady of Penha is an 18th-century Roman Catholic church in Salvador, Bahia, Brazil.
 The church is located in the Ribeira neighborhood and constructed in 1742 as an extension of the Summer Palace of the Archbishop of the Roman Catholic Archdiocese of São Salvador da Bahia.
 The church sits at the end of the Itapagipe Peninsula and faces the Bay of All Saints.
 The Church of Our Lady of Penha was listed as a historic structure by the National Historic and Artistic Heritage Institute in 1941.

-Casa do Rio Vermelho or Casa de Jorge Amado is the name given to the residence where the couple of writers Jorge Amado and Zélia Gattai lived, in the neighborhood of Rio Vermelho, Rua Alagoinhas, in Salvador, Bahia.
+Casa do Rio Vermelho or Casa de Jorge Amado is how the residence where the couple of writers Jorge Amado and Zélia Gattai lived, in the neighborhood of Rio Vermelho, Rua Alagoinhas, in Salvador, Bahia.

-The City Museum is a museum located in the region of Largo do Pelourinho in Salvador, Bahia state.
+The City Museum is a museum located in the Largo do Pelourinho region of Salvador, Bahia state.
 The Museum was inaugurated on July 5, 1973 and tells the history of the city.
-The museum's enormous variety of pieces ranges from ancient to modern, from sacred to profane and is responsible for demonstrating elements responsible for Salvador's artistic, religious and cultural diversity.
+The museum's enormous variety of pieces ranges from ancient to modern, from sacred to profane and is responsible for demonstrating elements responsible for the artistic, religious and cultural diversity of Salvador.

 33. Museu Afro-Brasileiro